danny-fla/Python-Roulette/README.md

 # Objective
 The aim of this project is to create an interactive Roulette game that provides the user with an enjoyable and realisitic gaming experience.
 The game should accurately simulate a roulette wheel, allow users to place different types of bets and provide feedback on the outcomings and winings.

+# How to play

+1. Run the "roulette_game.py" file in a Python environment.
+2. The game will prompt you to deposit money into your account.
+Enter your desired amount to start playing.
+3. Choose your bet type by entering the corresponding number:
+    - 1: Red
+    - 2: Black
+    - 3: Odd
+    - 4: Even
+    - 5: Green
+    - 6: Straight (requires entering a specific number from 1 to 36)
+4. Enter the amoun you wish to bet, within the range allowed.
+5. The roulette wheel will spin and the winning outcome will be displayed.
+6. If you win your balance will be updated with your earnings along, otherwise it will detuct the bet amount.
+7. At the end of each bet you will have the optoin to play again or leave the table.
+8. When you decide to leave the table you will be informed of your closing balance amount.

 # User Experience (UX)